Dr. Tracene Harvey

 Museum Intern

-Beginning at the Museum of Antiquities in Summer 2024, Kat took her love for the arts and history and worked the Ancient and Medieval Adventure Camps (AMAC).
-Kat continues to help Beth with planning the 2025 summer camps, ensuring they will be fun, safe, and engaging!
-She holds an eclectic set of academic interests and will be completing her bachelor’s this spring with a psychology major and a history minor.
+Beginning at the Museum of Antiquities in Summer 2024, Kat took her love for the arts and history and worked the Ancient and Medieval Adventures Camps (AMAC).
+Kat continued to help Beth with planning the 2025 summer camps, ensuring they were fun, safe, and engaging!
+She holds an eclectic set of academic interests and completed her bachelors in spring 2025 with a psychology major and a history minor.
 During her undergraduate studies, classes in archeology, history, classics, and art history ignited a passion for Ancient Greece and Rome.
 She also completed a psychology research project on attachment styles and levels of self-esteem.
-Recently, she has began a new learning journey with the Middle Ages and the Reformation.
-After 2025 convocation, she hopes to gain work experience while looking into a master’s degree in the humanities, film studies, or psychology programs.
+She is currently gaining experience as the Digital Education and Outreach Coordinator as she applies to Masters programs.

 Jasmine McRuvie